tyberion/jupyter_pdf_slides/README.md

     convert.sh [-t beamer_template] [-c beamer_color_theme] [-l logo_image] [ipynb_directory] [ipynb_filename]

-An optional logo can be provided, place it in the ipynb_directory and use the -l option, at the moment the logo is placed at the bottom left corner of every slide.
+An optional logo can be provided, place it in the ipynb_directory and use the -l option, the logo is placed at a position given by the beamer theme.

 To view the available beamer themes and colors see: